JayRichh/rack-n-bag/README.md

 - TypeScript
 - Tailwind CSS
 - Framer Motion
+- WebRTC for real-time sync
 - Local Storage for data persistence

 ## Development

 The application uses a modern tech stack with a focus on performance and user experience.
-All tournament data is stored locally in the browser, allowing for offline functionality while maintaining data privacy.
+Tournament data is stored locally for offline functionality, with optional peer-to-peer sync for real-time collaboration.
+The WebRTC-based sync system enables instant updates between participants without requiring a central server.